Miao-Cloud/CourseWork20-21/Packages/1st Person Movement/Documents/Manual Move.md

 ---

 This document explains the behaviours contained in this package and describes how to use them to create a first person player.
+It also contains an example scene.

 ---